Agent integration

 https://app.satsignal.cloud/api/v1/anchors

 Important: session_id is off-chain by design.
-The cryptographic "these anchors belong together" binding is the evidence-bundle manifest's Merkle root, anchored at end-of-session. session_id is the human-readable index key for the same grouping — it makes the cross-anchor query work without making every verifier-of-a-single- anchor need to know it.
+The cryptographic "these anchors belong together" binding is the evidence-bundle manifest's Merkle root, anchored at end-of-session; session_id is just the human-readable index key for the same grouping.
+Skip the manifest and you have a label but no proof; skip session_id and you have proof but no convenient query — the Session() helper does both.

 Anchor-per-decision vs batch-only